rhapsodic-legacy/vectorized_chatbot/README.md

 # vectorized_chatbot

-**NPC_Creator** is an AI-powered Non-Player Character (NPC) chatbot designed for Role-Playing Games (RPGs).
+**vectorized_chatbot** is an AI-powered Non-Player Character (NPC) chatbot designed for Role-Playing Games (RPGs).
 Its purpose is to deliver an immersive, mission-driven experience where users interact with a gruff cyberpunk military commander named "Lieutenant" through a chat interface, accompanied by a sci-fi 3D avatar.
 The NPC guides users through a 12-step stealth mission, leveraging a robust mission objective system and persistent memory for continuity.

 This project harnesses the following technologies:
 - **Python**: Core programming language.